Gamma knife radiosurgery

 Benefits and risks of Gamma Knife

-• Gamma Knife enables the treatment of hard-to-reach brain tumours that may not be easily treated with conventional surgery.
+Gamma Knife helps to enable the treatment of hard-to-reach brain tumours that may not be easily treated with conventional surgery.2

-• SRS may have benefits over conventional whole-brain radiation therapy.
-By limiting radiation to the surrounding healthy brain tissue, SRS aims to reduce immediate and late side-effects, and thereby offer a better quality-of-life.2
+SRS may have benefits over conventional whole-brain radiation therapy.
+By limiting radiation to the surrounding healthy brain tissue, SRS may offer a reduction is side effects experienced with whole-brain radiation.3

-• You should be aware that radiosurgery is a serious medical treatment and comes with risks and side effects which should be discussed with your doctor.
-Studies have shown that Gamma Knife treatment may result in fewer side effects than conventional radiotherapy.
+You should be aware that radiosurgery is a serious medical treatment and comes with risks and side effects that should be discussed with your doctor.

 It’s important that you attend your follow-up visits and scans so any issues can be identified and treated as soon as possible.